Wishing you knew more about Aboriginal culture? Search no more.

 Indigenous Land Use Agreements deal with practical issues of co-existence between native titleholders and pastoralists or miners.
 Introduced in 1998, they reflect the parties' aspirations for a positive future as co-users of areas of land or waters.

 The ILUA system is a voluntary process designed to resolve native title issues without the need for expensive and time-consuming court cases .
-Agreements can be made before or after determinations of native title, must be registered with the National Native Title Tribunal, and are legally binding.
+Agreements are flexible, can be made before or after determinations of native title, must be registered with the National Native Title Tribunal, and are legally binding.

 - exploration and mining,